Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/docs/archive/03-scope-moscow.md

 ## 1. Scope Position

 Beat-Bot is a focused internal assistant for company policies.
-It is not a full HR system, a help desk replacement, or a general chatbot.
+It is not a full HR system, a help desk replacement, or a general chatbot.(handbook reference)

 ## 2. Must Have

 - Allow users to ask questions in natural language through a simple interface
-- Provide answers based only on approved documents
+- Provide answers based only on approved documents (handbook, Holiday tables)
 - Refuse to answer when the information is unclear or not supported
 - Do not respond to sensitive IT or credential-related questions
-- Redirect harassment, bullying, and whistleblowing questions to the ombudsman
-- Show clear answers with sources included
+- Show clear answers with sources included (Citation)
-- Handle unknown questions safely with a clear fallback response
+- Handle unknown questions, harassment, bullying, and whistleblowing safely with a clear fallback response
+- Evaluate answers using predefined test questions (Basic evaluation with golden questions)
+- Respond Questions only based on Basel-stadt calendar
+- User authentication

 ## 3. Should Have

-- User authentication
-- Role-aware behavior (User - Admin)
+- Admin pannel for admin control
-- Clear refusal and redirection UX
+- Short and professional conversational polish
 - Log user questions and system responses (Query and response logging)
-- Evaluate answers using predefined test questions (Basic evaluation with golden questions)
+- Alignment with compnay's color palette

 ## 4. Could Have

-- Friendly conversational polish
 - Limited multi-turn clarification
-- Admin review visibility
-- Usage analytics
 - Suggested follow-up questions

 ## 5. Won't Have